ebitengine/ebiten.org/README.md

 # ebiten.org

-This website has been moved to [ebitengine.org](https://ebitengine.org).

-This repository is manged for redirections from the old site ebiten.org to the new sites ebitengine.org.
+This repository manages the old website ebiten.org.
+All the pages redirect to the new sites ebitengine.org.

 ## Generating